 Federal awards under "expanded authorities" (e.g., from NSF, NIH, DOE, etc.) require written approval from a sponsor when decreasing effort by 25% or more.
 This includes not only effort committed during the academic year but also compensated summer effort as well.
 Requests to the sponsor need to be initiated by the principal investigator and co-signed by Research Administration Services (RAS).

-Though MIT continues to ease Covid restrictions, some remain in place.
-As such, guidance for on-and-off campus appointments when remote work is approved remains in place.
+The current guidance for on-and-off campus appointments when remote work is approved remains in place.
 Faculty summer appointments should be made to either on-campus or off-campus, depending on where the work is being or normally would have been done.
 Work that would normally have been done on campus or at the LNS Bates facility would be considered on-campus work, and summer appointments should be made on-campus.
 Work that would normally be done at Haystack Observatory, CERN, Woods Hole Oceanographic Institute, or other off-campus facilities would be considered off-campus work, and summer appointments should be made to off-campus.
 For more information see Determination of On-campus and Off-campus F&A Rates.